planet-lia/planetization-docs/content/examples/debugging-your-code.md

     <div style="text-align:center"><img src="/static/examples/images/intellij-path-to-john.png" alt="Path to John" width="30%"/></div>
 3. On the next screen tick *Use auto-import* checkbox and click OK.
 4. Editor will open up and you will see Gradle installing dependencies.
 Wait until it is finished.
 5. Open up *MyBot* (arrow 1) then click on the empty space in the line where you want your debugger to stop (shown by arrow 2) and then click the play icon (arrow 3) and choose *Debug 'MyBot.main()'* option.
-Note that the game engine should be running and waiting for John to connect as shown above. <br/> &nbsp;
+Note that the match generator should be running and waiting for `john` to connect as shown above. <br/> &nbsp;

     <div style="text-align:center"><img src="/static/examples/images/intellij-opened.png" alt="Opened IntelliJ IDEA" width="90%"/></div>

-If all went well, you should be able to see the game engine successfully connecting your bot and starting to generate the game but stopping at the beginning.
+If all went well, you should be able to see the match generator successfully connecting your bot and starting to generate the match but stopping at the beginning.
 If you look in your IDEA editor you can see that the IDEA has paused the game generation and you can now analyse the state of your bot.
-Because the game engine is in debug mode, your bot won't timeout and you will be able to take as much time as you need before continuing with the game generation.
+Because the match generator is in debug mode, your bot won't timeout and you will be able to take as much time as you need before continuing with the match generation.

  <div style="text-align:center"><img src="/static/examples/images/intellij-debug.png" alt="Debug IntelliJ IDEA" width="90%"/></div>